All Episodes

 Who are we to say they can't have them?

-What if somebody come along and told us we can't have nuclear weapons and we were building ours?
+What if somebody had come along and told us we can't have nuclear weapons and we were building ours?

-Well, this simply is that that won't do.
+Well, this simply, that won't do.

 So Boehner invites Netanyahu, and the White House is in a snit like you can't believe, because truth be known, Obama doesn't like Netanyahu at all and never has.

-It goes beyond the personal, it also happens to be political.
+It also happens to be political.

 They do not like, they think Israel, just like they think the U.S. is the problem in the world, Israel is the problem in the Middle East.